-But today I am wiser; I know how very difficult it is to coax and patiently prod along anyone that doesn’t want to do something.
+But today I am wiser; I know how challenging it is to coax and patiently prod along anyone that doesn’t want to do something.
 Adding unique struggles like mental illness means the challenges are compounded.
 These are battles that can’t be wished away or entirely understood.
-I know what it is like when school officials breathe down my neck insisting that I make my child perform.
+It ‘s hard when school officials breathe down your neck insisting that you make your child perform.
 I know what it feels like to stand there and be judged by others that have not walked a minute in my shoes.
-I know what it is like to have your heart broken as you gaze into the eyes of the child that wants you to take their pain away, yet you push on with doing difficult things.
+Also, what it is like to have your heart broken as you gaze into the eyes of the child that wants you to take their pain away, yet you push on with doing complicated things.

 I apologize to all of those Moms I once judged.
-I was ignorant, and I didn’t realize, until you walk in someone else’s shoes you have NO IDEA.
+My ignorance got in the way.
+Until one walks in someone else’s shoes, you have NO IDEA.

 So when the stares from others begin, the judgments fly, and the shame starts to rise….

 You love and care for your child in a way that most will never know or understand.